The Author's Note at the other end of this document may serve as a more proper introduction, if you like.

 Liz: Being.
 Being is stillness, freedom, emotional power, and love.
 Being is different from existing.

-This collection of aphorisms, short notes reaching toward inner surrender are offered to you with great respect and love, by someone who is
+This collection of aphorisms, short notes reaching toward inner surrender are offered to you with great respect and love, by someone who is a brother, an uncle, a friend:

 Everyone has their own experience, and not everyone can easily or perhaps ever slip into mine without some translation.
 It might not make any sense.
 And it might seem hopeless to try, if differences are so great.